scs5/indeed-scraper/README.md

 ![types](./figures/skill_types.png)

 ## Challenges
-- While scraping data from Indeed, I encountered security measures that triggered captchas, requiring me to implement random waiting times between actions to simulate human-like behavior.
+- 🛡️ **Captchas:**: While scraping data from Indeed, I encountered security measures that triggered captchas, requiring me to implement random waiting times between actions to simulate human-like behavior.
-- Crafting effective prompts for ChatGPT proved to be more challenging than expected.
+- 💡 **Prompt Engineering:** Crafting effective prompts for ChatGPT proved to be more challenging than expected.
 Ensuring clarity and specificity in the prompts is crucial to minimize response variability and prevent data formatting issues.
-- ChatGPT's API performance is a bit sluggish for regular users, leading to longer category generation times.
+- 🚀 **API Performance:** ChatGPT's API performance is a bit sluggish for regular users, leading to longer category generation times.
 Additionally, server overloads may occasionally disrupt the process.

 ## Lessons Learned
-- It's advisable to explore existing APIs before resorting to web scraping.
+- 🔑 **Explore APIs First:** It's advisable to explore existing APIs before resorting to web scraping.
 I later discovered that Indeed offers its own API, although I couldn't actually use it due to significant restrictions.
 Nevertheless, it could have simplified the project considerably if I had been able to use it.
-- Avoid hardcoding API keys directly into your code.
+- 🔒 **Secure Your Keys:** Avoid hardcoding API keys directly into your code.
 I made the mistake of inadvertently committing my API keys in the early stages of development.
 To fix this, I securely stored them in a .env file, which is loaded into the main files while keeping it excluded from version control.

 ## Acknowledgments
 - [Lightcast's](https://lightcast.io/) API